tlefloch/magnetometer-calibration/README.md

 Use **magnetometer_calibration.py** with your data set to get more details about the calibration and visualize ellipsoid fitting and correction.

-Please read [Magnetometer Calibration](magnetometer_calibration.pdf) to learn abour the theory behind hard-iron and soft-iron calibration, and ellipsoid fitting.
+Please read [Magnetometer Calibration](magnetometer_calibration.pdf) to learn about the theory behind hard-iron and soft-iron calibration, and ellipsoid fitting.